 What is personal development?
-Essentially, personal development is the process of acquiring new skills and qualities to improve your job performance, confidence and self-esteem.
+Essentially, personal development is acquiring new skills and qualities to improve your job performance, confidence and self-esteem.

 This means if you want to find a way to enhance your professional life, or even your overall worldview, personal development is key.
 However, what this actually means in practice is often unclear.
 Today, we’ll be looking at personal development in more concrete terms.

-Similarly, it helps you achieve peace of mind by reducing stress caused by conflict.
-With a personal development plan, you’ll be able to appreciate life by focusing on the positive aspects of life and let go of issues which are the cause of conflicts.
+On the other hand, it helps you achieve peace of mind by reducing stress caused by conflict between who you are and what you want to be.
+With a personal development plan, you’ll be able to appreciate life by focusing on what you can do to improve and let go of other things that you cannot control.

 In the study of personality, theorists have various different approaches.
 While some of these theorists set out to identify the most vital characteristics of personality, there are those concerned with understanding the reasons for the differences in personality.